kujenga/website/content/blog/goml-mlp.md

 ### Backpropagation in more detail

-To get into the details of what our backpropgation implementation will actually look like, first we look at a single layer, going from the output activations back to the inputs from the previous.
+To get into the details of what our backpropagation implementation will actually look like, first we look at a single layer, going from the output activations back to the inputs from the previous.
 The basic steps for this are: